The Sims 3 expansion packs: Release

 A pre-order exclusive limited edition of Showtime includes an exclusive Ultimate Stage performance venue.
 A deluxe Katy Perry edition, subtitled Katy Perry Collector's Edition, includes Katy Perry themed objects, hair styles, costumes, fruit-themed stage prop and venue, based on the concept from her third studio album Teenage Dream.
 The Collector's Edition also includes the Ultimate Stage venue and a poster.
 This was followed by the release of the Katy Perry's Sweet Treats stuff pack in June.

 Supernatural

 The Sims 3: Supernatural is the seventh expansion pack for The Sims 3, released in North America on September 4, 2012.
+A separate standalone Java version for mobiles was also made, which was released on Blackberry App World and Nokia Store.